swostikpati/Connections-Lab-Fall-22/Week 1/1.2/Project/project_doc.md

 I didn't want to repeat writing Arduino M5 Core which was already conveyed using the website title and the logo so decided to focus more on what I had made than the device I used to make it.

+There is one challenge that still remains unsolved.
+The video is a large file which I had some difficulties with while pushingh it into my github repo from my local system.
+Finally, using github's large file system, I was able to do that.
+But for some reason, the video doesn't render in Github pages even while it does perfectly in my local system.
+I tried many other ways to make it work - like including hosting the video on Drive and Youtube - but it didn't work.

 ## Project Development

 By this section, I had become somewhat proficient in manipulating HTML and CSS.
 But it still took a lot of time and debugging to be able to place the images and text in the right place.
 I did use the flexbox tool again to make things easier, but regardless, the picture sizes were too huge to be placed in the screen.
 I scaled them down.
 This is where I deviated a bit from my initial wireframe.
 Instead of alternating between picture in the left and picture in the right, I decided on keeping all the pictures on the left and all the description on the right.
 A thin dotted border also ran along the center of the screen.
 I felt this made more sense with respect to the user experience and overall flow of the website.
 I employed the changes in the website and the wireframe as well.